Category: Better Help | Author and Publisher: Elly Prior | First published: 12-08-2018 | Modified: 21-02-2019

 The professional relationship you develop together is the most important factor in a successful outcome.
 And a good, trustworthy and professional therapist won’t be offended if you say they’re not the right fit for you.

 Your first session should ideally be used to begin to deal with the problems, rather than just being an assessment.
-However, that depends somewhat on each individual counsellor and service.
+It matters not if that are relationship problems or mental health problems, whichever is most pressing for you.
+However, that does depend somewhat on each individual counsellor and service.

 It might also help you to think that the first session is an opportunity for you to assess the counsellor too (see above).